NIGK16000U Applied Ecosystem Ecology

 MSc Programme in Nature Management

 The central idea of the course is to study the mechanisms and processes that control ecosystem functioning via interactions between organisms, the environment and human activities.
-With a focus on quantitative analyses in lectures and exercises we will analyze systems from the global scale through the ecosystem to the scale of the soil microenvironment in order to understand the background of fundamental services that ecosystems provide.
+With a focus on quantitative analyses in lectures and exercises we will analyze systems from the global scale through the ecosystem to the scale of the soil micro-environment in order to understand the functioning of ecosystems and interactions between organisms.
 We will analyze the influence and impact of human activities including different land uses, pollution and climate change, as well as potential climate change mitigation strategies including bioenergy production.
-The course focuses on exercises with quantitative analyses, where students will learn how to apply the knowledge obtained during the course, e.g. to evaluate various environmental footprints of human activities and assess the sustainability of climate change mitigation strategies.
-The course will end with a course “conference” where student will present and discuss the concepts of planetary boundaries and the sustainable use of global resources.
+The students will learn to apply the knowledge obtained on the course in the quantitative analyses during exercises and the group report, e.g. to evaluate various environmental footprints of human activities and assess the sustainability of climate change mitigation strategies.
+The course will end with a course “conference” where student will present and discuss the different concepts of planetary boundaries and the sustainable use of global resources.
 The core elements of the course are:

 Characteristics and differences of the global cycles of major elements (C, N, and P) and their interactions